-This module allows participants to look at a number of current issues in the HE sector, to analyse and evaluate the existing knowledge base pertaining to higher education, thereby developing a systematic understanding and cultural awareness of current issues in the sector.
+This module allows students to look at a number of topics relating to the higher education sector.
+The aim of the module is to give students the opportunity to analyse and evaluate the existing knowledge base pertaining to higher education, thereby developing a critical awareness of current issues in the sector.

-This module allows a student to apply their knowledge and understanding of the HE sector to their practice through work-based learning.
-The aim is to allow students to analyse and evaluate their knowledge of the HE sector and apply this to their own practice and the context in which they work.
+The aim of this module is to allow students to analyse and evaluate their knowledge of the higher education sector; and of leadership, governance and management; and apply this to their own practice and the context in which they work.
 Through critical reflection on their knowledge, practice, experiences and learning, students will demonstrate their ability to apply reflective skills to improve practice and to support their continuing professional development and personal improvement.